Improving Object-centric Learning with Query Optimization: Conclusions

 \section{Conclusions}

-In this work, we introduce~\ac{model} for unsupervised object-centric representation learning.
-We initialize \sa with learnable queries and further introduce a novel bi-level optimization method to ease the difficulty in query-based \sa learning.
-With simple code adjustments, we transform the \sa module into a powerful object-centric encoder that achieves \sota results on unsupervised object segmentation in both synthetic and natural image domains, outperforming previous baselines by a large margin.
-More importantly, our learned model exhibits concept binding effects where visual concepts are attached to specific slot queries.
-By further verifying our findings under zero-shot transfer learning settings, our model shows great potential as a principle approach for learning generalizable object-centric representations.
+We introduce~\ac{model} for unsupervised object-centric representation learning.
+We initialize \sa with learnable queries, and combine bi-level optimization and straight-through gradient estimators to ease the difficulty in query-based \sa learning.
+With simple code adjustments on \sa, we obtain \sota model for unsupervised object segmentation in both synthetic and natural image domains, outperforming previous baselines by a large margin.
+More importantly, our learned model exhibits concept-binding effects where visual concepts are attached to specific slot queries.
+With a fixed number of initialized slots, our model is limited to handling a fixed maximum number of objects in the inputs.
+However, our queries could be learned to bind object attributes, which leads to meaningful segmentation of images by grouping similar properties (\eg color, position, \etc).
+As a future direction, this connects our method with weakly-supervised contrastive learning methods that learn grounded visual representations with language.

-As discussed in~\cref{sec:exp:real}, a promising future direction is to connect our method with self-supervised contrastive learning methods for learning general visual representations.
-Another direction is to study the finer level organization of object concepts under more complex scenarios (\eg hierarchical grouping, language grounding, \etc) with weak supervision.
-We hope our efforts could pave the way to more exciting and challenging applications of object-centric representations.